Understanding the challenges

 MORE THAN MOTOR SYMPTOMS

-People who develop non-motor symptoms of Parkinson’s like hallucinations or delusions often have to deal with a broader set of challenges and they can be more troublesome than motor symptoms in terms of quality of life.
+People who develop non-motor symptoms like hallucinations or delusions often have to deal with a broader set of challenges and more limitations to their activities of daily life.

 CHANGES AT HOME